foobar404/moth/roadmap.md

 # Doing
 - Austin
-    - (Easy) fill shape tooltip
+    - (Medium) The zoom scroll zooms to the center, not the cursor
     - (Easy) make frames & color/layers section collapsible
+    - (Easy) update shortcut keys
     - (Hard) Add blur / jumble tool
     - (Medium) add spray tool
-    - (Medium) The zoom scroll zooms to the center, not the cursor
     - (Easy) make app comply with PWA standards
 - Nate
     - (Easy) increase / decrease active frame in animation

 # TODO
+- (Easy) hide / show frame
 - (Easy) left right arrow for frames, up down arrow for layers
 - (Easy) Switching frames turns on any layers that were switched to be hidden (only a problem for onion skin)
 - (Easy) Use the same icons set across the app